tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/git-notes/git-notes.md

 Khi switch branch phải có clean working state (no un-commited changes).
 Trước khi switch branch phải commit hết.
 Nếu không thì phải stashing & commit amending.

+`git branch -m <old_name> <new_name>` re-name an existing branch.

+`git branch --move bad-branch-name corrected-branch-name` This replaces your bad-branch-name with corrected-branch-name, but this change is only local for now.
+To let others see the corrected branch on the remote, push it `git push --set-upstream origin corrected-branch-name`

+`git branch --all` List both remote-tracking branches and local branches

+`git push origin --delete bad-branch-name` delete bad-branch-name remote branch

+`git branch --move master main` Rename your local master branch into main.
+To let others see the new main branch, you need to push it to the remote.
+This makes the renamed branch available on the remote: `git push --set-upstream origin main`
+`git push origin --delete master` delete the master branch on remote

 ### Merging branches

 Khi muốn bring changes from one branch (`main`) to your personal branch cũng gọi là merge.